Financial Institutions; Depository Institutions & Non-Depository Institutions

 Insurance Companies

-These include things like life insurance companies, which, as you know, a life insurance company.
+These include things like life insurance companies, which, as you know, a life insurance companies.

 You pay a premium, and then, depending upon the term, let’s say it’s 10 years if you die then, and under the provisions of the policy, a certain amount of money is paid out upon your death and proof of that, that’s life insurance.